roadrunner-php/laravel-bridge/README.md

 [![Downloads count][badge_downloads_count]][link_packagist]
 [![License][badge_license]][link_license]

 > Source code of this package was transferred from [avto-dev/roadrunner-laravel](https://github.com/avto-dev/roadrunner-laravel) package by its author.
 Release `v3.3.0` are same in both packages.
-Any future releases will be published in this package _(previous package was abandoned)_.
+Any future releases will be published in this repository _(previous package was abandoned)_.

 Easy way for connecting [RoadRunner][roadrunner] and [Laravel][laravel] applications.